COSMIC-PopSynth/COSMIC/docs/index.rst

 This is done using the cosmic-pop exectuable which is installed with COSMIC.
 See :ref:`fixedpop` for more details.

-COSMIC can also be used to simulate a single binary at a time, a list of multiple binaries, a grid of binaries, or a fixed population size.
+COSMIC can also be used to simulate a single binary at a time, a list of multiple binaries, a grid of binaries, or a fixed population size as well as restart binaries at a mid point in their evolution.
 For more details on how to use COSMIC in these ways see :ref:`examples` and :ref:`runpop`.

 *****************
 Table of Contents